 Squier Contemporary Stratocasters

-The Squier Contemporary series brings a whole new level of original style to the Squier Stratocaster.
-With super stable roasted maple necks boasting painted headstocks, a seriously premium feature for guitars at this price, Squier offers a unique three-pickup configuration with the middle pickup moved next to the bridge for an entirely new tonal palette.
+The Squier Contemporary Stratocaster series features models with super stable roasted maple necks, painted headstocks, a seriously premium feature for guitars at this price, Squier offers a unique three-pickup configuration with the middle pickup moved next to the bridge for an entirely new tonal palette.

 Pictured: Squier Contemporary Stratocaster in Sky Burst Metallic